 The anti-diabetic activities of Tinospora Cordifolia are attributed because of alkaloids (Magnoflorine, Palmetine, Jatrorrhizine), tannins, cardiac glycosides, flavonoids, saponins, etc. It acts as anti-diabetic drug through explanatory oxidative stress, promoting insulin secretion by inhibiting gluconeogenesis and glycogenolysis.

-Fenugreek- It slows down the digestion of carbohydrates and thus helsp to reduce the blood sugar.
+Fenugreek- It helps to slow down the digestion of carbohydrates and thus helps to reduce the blood sugar.

-Triphala- It is a very beneficial drug for diabetes.
-It stimulates the beta cells present in the pancreas to produce insulin and regulate blood sugar levels.
+Triphala- It imay be a beneficial drug for diabetes.
 It also aids internal cleansing of the body.

 Manjistha (Rubia cordifolia)- Diabetic foot is a complication of diabetes which results in the development of non-healing foot ulcers which if not treated properly can result in amputation.
-Manjistha is very useful in the treatment of diabetic foot ulcers.
+Manjistha may be useful in the treatment of diabetic foot ulcers.

-Rasna (Pluchea lanceolata)- It is a very effective herb for peripheral neuropathy in which nerve damage occurs due to prolonged exposure of the nerves to sugar.
+Rasna (Pluchea lanceolata)- It may be a useful herb for peripheral neuropathy in which nerve damage occurs due to prolonged exposure of the nerves to sugar.
 It helps in providing relief from diabetic nerve pain.

-The above mentioned herbs are effective in the cure of neuropathy in feet.
-However they must be used only after consultation with an ayurvedic practitioner.
+The above mentioned herbs may be effective to relief symptoms of neuropathy in feet.
+However they must be used only after consultation with an Ayurvedic practitioner and medical doctor.